-Based on the procedures performed and evidence obtained, and subject to the key assumptions and inherent limitations set out above, nothing has come to our attention that causes us to believe that that the Metrics presented in the Report for the year ended 31 December 2021 is not properly prepared, in any material respects, in accordance with the Methodology.
+Based on the procedures performed and evidence obtained, and subject to the key assumptions and inherent limitations set out above, nothing has come to our attention that causes us to believe that the Metrics presented in Lemissoler Navigation Co.
+Ltd. Sustainability Report for the year ended 31 December 2021 is not prepared, in any material respects, in accordance with the Methodology.